PALab/place/README.md

 ### Elm

-After getting Node.js installed, you should be able to install Elm by simple
+After getting Node.js installed, you should be able to install Elm by simply
 running:

 ```